 Heading towards the nefarious side of the spectrum, it could be a plot to encourage new drivers to rent on the Lyft Express Drive platform, which will lock them into only driving for Lyft to meet the minimal ride requirements.
 Do you smell a possible restraint of trade class-action suit?
 It’s not impossible.

 What it Means for You

 Even if you have one of the listed cars, not to worry.
 You can still drive it until it’s time to get a new car.
-I’m actually working on a story about Maven Gig right now, but until then, look at our Vehicle Marketplace page for other alternatives to vehicle ownership like Fair or HyreCar.
+You can try out Maven Gig, or look at our Vehicle Marketplace page for other alternatives to vehicle ownership like Fair or HyreCar.

 Personally, I think excluding any car is terrible policy; it will turn away potential drivers, invite legal action and diminish Lyft’s stated goal of being seen as a green transportation alternative.
 My suspicion is that Lyft got some complaints about some cars being too small and is taking the passenger’s side.
 You ask me, let the market decide, and if drivers get kicked off the platform for low ratings and too many complaints, it’s on them, not Lyft.

 What do you think?
 Post in the comments if you think Lyft should or shouldn’t exclude certain cars for being too small.

 Need a car to drive with Uber?
 Try FAIRCA drivers: Fair is the official vehicle partner for Uber and is a great option for drivers in need of an eligible rideshare vehicle.
 Click here to sign-up!
 Not a California driver?
 Fair has options nationwide, and you can sign up here and get $100 off the start-up fee when you use the code 'RSG100'.